How to get rid of bird infestation in your property20-01-2022 | Damaged Property

 Bird infestations generally occur in urban areas where gulls can make the most out of tall buildings and turn flat roofs into nesting areas.
 In fact, roofs appear to be a firm favourite among the bird population, with pigeons preferring roof spaces to roost and will even shift loose or damaged tiles to get into buildings.
 Did you know that a pigeon can fit through any gap larger than 25mm?
 So, it’s quite easy to see how a bird infestation could start.

 The likelihood of a bird infestation can increase in cases where neighbours dump rubbish and do not take pride in the upkeep of communal areas.
 So, if this is an ongoing problem that your tenants are experiencing with neighbours, it’s best to get on top of the issue sooner rather than later.

-What are signs of bird infestation?
+What are the signs of bird infestation?

-It’s not always easy to tell whether you’re experiencing an infestation or if it’s just a one off occasion.
+It’s not always easy to tell whether you’re experiencing an infestation or if it’s just a one-off occasion.
 With this in mind, it’s important to know what the signs of bird infestation are.
 That way, you can be confident that you have an actual problem on your hands.
 These are the signs you should look out for:

 - Droppings, particularly in areas where birds roost

 - Continuous bird noises, particularly the crying of baby chicks

 - Birds settling on ledges and/or roofs

 - Blocked gutters and damp as a result of debris from nests and feathers